harsha-gali/OS-Assignment-2/README.md

   - Handle both arrivals and departures concurrently using threads.
   - Each airport has multiple **runways** with different weight capacities.
   - Runways are allocated to planes using a **best-fit** algorithm.
-  - **Mutexes/semaphores** are used to synchronize thread access to runways and prevent conflicts.
+  - **Mutexes** are used to synchronize thread access to runways and prevent conflicts.
 - **Air Traffic Controller (ATC)**
   - Coordinates all communication through a **single POSIX message queue**.
   - Logs each flight's journey to a central log file.